jmjohnson3/NFL_Analytics_SportsBetting/README.md

 - Set `NFL_CLOSING_ODDS_PROVIDER=local` (or leave it unset) and populate `data/closing_odds_history.csv` when you already have a vetted archive and do not want the scraper to run.
+- If you select `killersports` but forget to set `KILLERSPORTS_BASE_URL`, the driver now falls back to your local CSV (if present) or OddsPortal so the run continues instead of halting with empty data.
 - If odds fetches return zero rows, the driver now emits a warning reminding you to enable one of the options above.